syncfusion-content/javascript-docs/js/Listbox/Appearance-and-Styling.md

         });
     });

 {% endhighlight %}

 Output of the above steps.

-{% include image.html url="/js/ListBox/Appearance-and-Styling_images/Appearance-and-Styling_img1.png" Caption="ListBox with specified width and height"%}
+{% include image.html url="/js/ListBox/Appearance-and-Styling_images/Appearance-and-Styling_img1.png" %}

-**Enabling Rounded corner**
+## Enabling Rounded corner

 **ListBox** widget provides you support to change the appearance of **ListBox**.
 By using **showRoundedCorner** you can create a rounded corner on the **ListBox**.
 Its data type is Boolean.